ajbondmk/IntelligentNavigationOfTextBasedGames/README.md

 - `seed` is the random seed.
 - `split` determines which group of data these games belong to.

-Then edit the `world_folder` variable in file `test_game.py` to point to the new world folder (which can likely be found in the `gen_games` folder).
-Note that the `gen_games` folder already contains worlds of all three modes for levels 1-3, where each world contains 10 games.
+The new world folder will likely be located in a folder named `gen_games`.

 ## Agents